Ph.D. students are encouraged to finish their Doctorate program within 5 years.

 - One course on Teaching and Research Methods (CMPUT 603)

-- TA Training Requirements.
-We require that graduate students take 3 FGSR sessions on teaching.
-These sessions may be taken during FGSR's Graduate Teaching and Learning week in late August and early January.
-They are considered part of a requirement for CMPUT 603.
+- TA Training Requirements: We require that graduate students attend our TA Training Workshop (offered early in September).
+This is considered part of a requirement for CMPUT 603.
+We encourage graduate students to also take FGSR sessions on teaching during FGSR's Graduate Teaching and Learning week in late August or early January.

 The Ethics Training Requirement required by FGSR is handled by